2023lic14/2023lic14/README.md

 - Built efficient NNs trained using stochastic gradient descent (Sentiment Analysis, Image Classification)

 *August 2025 – May 2026*
-- Will work with mentors in the industry along with a team of peers to apply ML knowledge to the real world in impactful ways
+- Will work with mentors in the industry along with a team of peers to apply ML knowledge to the real world in impactful ways (Project Pending)

 ### 🛡️ **Beaver Works Summer Institute @ MIT – Cyber Ops Class Leader**
 *Jun 2022 – Aug 2022*